ItalianoFrançaisDeutschEnglish

 Content separated from experience is externalized as mythical or reconstructive narrative, ritual, or performance.
 Originally, representations mainly concerned the sacred, divinities, and imaginary figures; over time, they also became historical memory and self-representation of a people—wars, genealogies, deeds.
 With the formation of the modern individual, representation shifted toward personal experience, up to contemporary forms in which the daily and private exposure of oneself becomes spectacle—reality TV, social media—and everything that was directly experienced is distanced in a representation.

 2.2.
-Correcting the creation - Aspirations for redemption from “stepmotherly nature”
+Correcting creation • Aspirations for earthly redemption from “ stepmotherly nature”.

 Perhaps due to a pre-Neolithic crisis —a species-level trauma, though this origin remains conjectural, a retrospective hypothesis to interpret the initial fracture— humanity chose to build a world separate from nature: no longer an environment to inhabit, but a reality to regulate.
 Thus were born the instruments of symbolic control: division, measurement, surveillance.
 A new central power emerges as a prosthesis against the instability of life.
 Offering itself as protection from uncertainty, it is internalized not merely as a necessity, but as the very constitution of a separate identity.
 Every subsequent form of government bears the imprint of this ancestral choice: an anxious search for unattainable absolute security, a response to fear.

 Promethean shame arises from the comparison between human imperfection and the presumed perfection of technical creations.
-Man feels ashamed of his biological randomness in the face of the machine’s design— ashamed of the stain of being born rather than built.
-This shame reveals a fundamental inversion: what has been created by man is now perceived as superior to the world of life.
-The technical object becomes a normative model.
-Man internalizes the criteria of the machine: precision, speed, repeatability, optimization.
+Man feels ashamed of his biological contingency when confronted with the intentional design of machines: ashamed of the stain of having been born rather than constructed.

-Some abstract ideas—divinity, the state, land ownership, labor, capital, redemption — first take on human form through symbolic representations: paintings, sculptures, linguistic allegories that give them a face, a name, a body.
-Then they capture real human beings, who cease to exist as autonomous subjects and become possessed— living incarnations of the idea.
-The landowner who ruins himself trying to preserve the land he inherited.
-The capitalist who embodies the logic of capital.
-The missionary and the militant who transform themselves into machines of the idea of redemption.
-The banker who turns his financial activity into a mandate for the salvific transformation of the world.
+Some abstract ideas—divinity, the State, landed property, labor, capital, redemption—first acquire human form through symbolic representations: paintings, sculptures, linguistic allegories that endow them with a face, a name, and a body.
+They then seize real human beings, who cease to exist as autonomous subjects and become, as if possessed, living incarnations of the idea: the landowner who ruins himself in trying to preserve his inherited estate, the entrepreneur who lives solely for the enterprise, the missionary and the militant turning into machines of the idea of redemption, the dreamer who becomes an instrument of an ideal of primordial Hierarchy, the banker who makes of his financial activity a mandate for the world’s salvific transformation.

 • Rigidly codified agricultural calendars Sumerian tablets, Uruk III, 3000 BCE